Overview of how to create Driver Settlements in LoadOps

 Please note, you must be an Admin, Accountant, or Power Dispatcher to modify payment terms.

-Each driver can have the same set of terms, or they can be completely different.
-The choice is yours.
-We have many options so you can match your business requirements.
+Each driver or tractor can have the same set of terms, or they can be completely different to match the nuances of your network.

 There are three payment term sections that you can modify: